zzdtravel

 Alexandre Yersin Museum

-Alexandre Yersin Museum-September 2024
+Alexandre Yersin Museum-February 2024

 This small museum is dedicated to the scientist Dr Alexandre Yersin (1863–1943), who founded Nha Trang’s Pasteur Institute in 1895.
 The Swiss-born Yersin introduced rubber- and quinine-producing trees to Vietnam, and discovered the rat-borne microbe that causes bubonic plague.